Heidelberg University: Old Town Campus

-The so-called New University is regarded as the center of the Old Town Campus.
-It is situated at the Universitätsplatz (University Square) in the pedestrian zone, in direct vicinity to the University Library and to the main administration buildings.
-The New University was officially opened in 1931.
+The Old University is an baroque building located between the Hauptstrasse and the Universitätsplatz (University Square) in the old town of Heidelberg.
+It contains the Hall of the University, once the main assembly hall and lecture theatre of the University, as well as the Heidelberg University Museum and the old University gaol.

+The New University, also situated on the Universitätsplatz, was officially opened in 1931.
 Its erection was largely financed by donations of wealthy American families, in line with a fundraising campaign of Jacob Gould Schurman, an alumnus of Heidelberg University and former United States Ambassador to Germany.
 It houses the new assembly hall, the largest lecture halls, and a number of smaller seminar rooms, mostly used by faculties of humanities and social sciences.
 Education in humanities and social sciences takes place to a great extent in buildings spread over the ancient part of town, though most are less than ten minutes walk from University Square.
 The faculties maintain their own extensive libraries and work spaces for students.
 Seminars and tutorials are usually held in the faculty buildings.